-Particulars QIBs (1)(\$) Non-Institutional Investors Retail Individual Investors Basis of Allotment if respective category is oversubscribed (3) Proportionate as follows (excluding the Anchor Investor Portion): (a) 79,141 Equity Shares was allocated on a proportionate basis to Mutual Funds only and (b) 1,503,666 Equity Shares was Allotted on a proportionate basis to all QIBs including Mutual Funds receiving allocation as per (a) above.
-60% of the QIB Portion (11,755,681 Equity Shares) was allocated on a discretionary basis to Anchor Investors of which one-third was made available for allocation to Mutual Funds only, subject to valid Bid received from Mutual Funds at or above the Anchor The allotment to each Non- Institutional Bidder shall not be less than Minimum NIB Application Size, subject to the availability of Equity Shares in the Non- Institutional Portion, and the remaining Equity Shares, if any, was allotted on a proportionate basis in accordance with the conditions specified in this regard in Schedule XIII of the SEBI ICDR Regulations.
+Particulars QIBs ^{(1)(\$)} Non-Institutional Investors Retail Individual Investors Basis of Allotment if respective category is oversubscribed (3) Proportionate as follows (excluding the Anchor Investor Portion): (a) 79,141 Equity Shares was allocated on a proportionate basis to Mutual Funds only and (b) 1,503,666 Equity Shares was Allotted on a proportionate basis to all QIBs including Mutual Funds receiving allocation as per (a) above.
+60% of the QIB Portion (11,755,681 Equity Shares) was allocated on a discretionary basis to Anchor Investors of which one-third was made available for allocation to Mutual Funds only, subject to valid Bid received from Mutual Funds at or above the Anchor The allotment to each Non-Institutional Bidder shall not be less than Minimum NIB Application Size, subject to the availability of Equity Shares in the Non-Institutional Portion, and the remaining Equity Shares, if any, was allotted on a proportionate basis in accordance with the conditions specified in this regard in Schedule XIII of the SEBI ICDR Regulations.
 For details, see "Offer Procedure" beginning on page 356 Proportionate subject to minimum Bid Lot.
-For details, please see the section entitled "Offer Procedure" beginning on page 356 Mode of Bidding s).
-For RIBs or individual an amount of more than ₹ Mechanism Minimum Bid Such number of Equity Shares and in multiples of 150Equity Shares so that the Bid Amount exceeds ₹ 200,000 ASBA process will include UPE Such number of Equity Shares and in multiples of 150 Equity Shares so that the Bid Amount exceeds ₹ 200,000 Maximum Bid Such number of Equity Shares in multiples of 150 Equity Shares not exceeding the size of the Offer (excluding allocation to Anchor Investors) subject to applicable limits to the Bidder Such number of Equity Shares in multiples of 150 Equity Shares not exceeding the size of the Offer, excluding QIB portion, subject to applicable limits to the Bidder Shares in multiples of 150 Equity Shares such that the Bid Amount does not exceed ₹ 200,000.
-Mode of Allotment npulsorily in dematerialized form Bid Lot and in multiples of 150 Equity S Allotment Lot 150 Equity Shares and in multiples of one Equity Share thereafter Minimum NIB Application Size i.e. 2,250 Equity Shares and in multiples of one Equity Share thereafter subject to availability in NIB category 150 Equity Shares and in multiples of one Equity Share thereafter subject to availability in the Retail Category Trading Lot One Equity Share Who can Apply (4) Public financial institutions as specified in Section 2(72) Resident Indian individuals, Eligible NRIs, HUFs (in the Resident Indian Individuals, Eligible NRIs,
+For details, please see the section entitled "Offer Procedure" beginning on page 356 Mode of Bidding Investor Allocation Price Through ASBA process only (except for Anchor Investors).
+For RIBs or individua investors bidding under the Non - Institutional Portion for an amount of more than ₹ 200,000 and up to ₹ 500,000, ASBA process will include UPI Mechanism.
+Minimum Bid Such number of Equity Shares and in multiples of 150Equity Shares so that the Bid Amount exceeds ₹ 200,000 Such number of Equity Shares and in multiples of 150 Equity Shares so that the Bid Amount exceeds ₹ 200,000 150 Equity Shares Maximum Bid Such number of Equity Shares in multiples of 150 Equity Shares not exceeding the size of the Offer (excluding allocation to Anchor Investors) subject to applicable limits to the Bidder Such number of Equity Shares in multiples of 150 Equity Shares not exceeding the size of the Offer, excluding QIB portion, subject to applicable limits to the Bidder Such number of Equity Shares in multiples of 150 Equity Shares such that the Bid Amount does not exceed ₹200,000.
+Mode of Allotment Cor npulsorily in dematerialized for n Bid Lot and in multiples of 150 Equity S Shares thereafter Allotment Lot 150 Equity Shares and in multiples of one Equity Share thereafter Minimum NIB Application Size i.e. 2,250 Equity Shares and in multiples of one Equity Share thereafter subject to availability in NIB category 150 Equity Shares and in multiples of one Equity Share thereafter subject to availability in the Retail Category Trading Lot One Equity Share Who can Apply (4) Public financial institutions as specified in Section 2(72) Resident Indian individuals, Eligible NRIs, HUFs (in the Resident Indian Individuals, Eligible NRIs,